-Looking for the perfect gun belt for concealed carry?
+Looking for the perfect gun belt for concealed carry and the range?

 One that’s sturdy to hold a loaded handgun PLUS mags…but isn’t so tactical that it gives you away?

-We’ve got you covered with three of the top brands out there.
+We’ve got you covered with some of the top brands out there.
 We’ve worn them for CCW, at the range, and during competitions.

 Now let’s get started!